giorgio-bendoni/various-stuff/Inflation.md

 ## Quantity theory of money
 Let's suppose that we have a very small economy which produces two goods (coffee and pen) and one service (city bus travel).
 In this economy there is only one £1 banknote and we will look at the output of the economy of one period.
 John owns the £1 banknote and buys a coffee for £1 from Janet.
 Janet spends her £1 to buy a pen from Mark.
 Mark spend his £1 banknote to purchase a bus ticket.

 The £1 banknote has circulated 3 times in the period.
+The real output of the economy is given by the goods and services sold in the time period: 3.
+The price of the each good/service was £1.
+HEnce, we can write t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDczOTcxNDcxLDE0NDA2Mzc2NjgsLTIxMD
+eyJoaXN0b3J5IjpbLTg2MjM5NzkzMyw0NzM5NzE0NzEsMTQ0MD
-U2MzkzODgsOTIzNTA3MDM0LDg0NjI2Nzg2NCwyMDAxODU5NjAx
+YzNzY2OCwtMjEwNTYzOTM4OCw5MjM1MDcwMzQsODQ2MjY3ODY0
-LDc4NjU2MTk5MywtMTIzMzEzNTAsLTE4NTk1NjMxNTgsLTEyMz
+LDIwMDE4NTk2MDEsNzg2NTYxOTkzLC0xMjMzMTM1MCwtMTg1OT
-c1NTA1NzYsLTMwNDUyNzIxNyw2NjM5NDY5NSwtMTEzNzc1NDdd
+U2MzE1OCwtMTIzNzU1MDU3NiwtMzA0NTI3MjE3LDY2Mzk0Njk1
-fQ==
+LC0xMTM3NzU0N119
 -->